 Contempt of Court: Criminal vs. Civil

-Judges typically have much discretion in deciding whom to hold in contempt and the type of contempt.
+Judges typically have a great amount of discretion in deciding whom to hold in contempt and the type of contempt.
 Those held in contempt can include parties to a proceeding, attorneys, witnesses, jurors, people in or around a proceeding, and officers or staff of the court itself.
 There are two types of contempt of court: criminal contempt of court and civil contempt.

 Civil contempt often involves the failure of someone to comply with a court order.
-Judges use civil contempt sanctions to coerce such a person into complying with a court order the person has violated.
+Judges use remedial sanctions to encourage such a person into complying with a court order that the person has violated.

+A person found in contempt of court is known as a "contemnor."
 Judges use different factors when deciding whether to hold someone in civil or criminal contempt, including the nature of the underlying court proceeding (criminal or civil) and the severity of the contemnor's behavior.
+Typically, just the threat of contempt penalties is sufficient to deter disruptive and disrespectful behavior.

 Direct and Indirect Contempt